Steam will soon let you play local-only multiplayer games with far off friends – TechCrunch

 It’s important to note, of course, that some games will almost certainly fare better than others here.
 While streaming tech is only getting better, it inherently introduces latency — and in plenty of games, latency kills.
 Hopefully Valve makes it clear to players that this is all pretty unofficial; if a game isn’t playable because of latency or anything else remote play brings into the mix, it’s not really the developer’s fault.
 Valve says developers can opt out of the beta feature if they see fit.

-Valve says Remote Play Together will officially support up to 4 players in one game, and notes that the experience will only be as good as the connections of everyone involved.
+Valve says Remote Play Together will officially support up to four players in one game, and notes that the experience will only be as good as the connections of everyone involved.